What is diarrhea and when does it occur?

 Other supportive care techniques:

-- Lower fat food choices.
-Fat-free or reduced fat products may
+- Low fat food choices.

 plant based milk alternatives, such as soy or rice milk, or dairy products